-Informed consent must be obtained in accordance with the applicable guidelines or local regulations and laws, whichever represents the greater protection of the individual.
+Informed consent must be obtained in accordance with the applicable guidelines on 21 CFR Part 50, current GCP, the Declaration of Helsinki, ISO 14155 (1) and (2), or local regulations and laws, whichever represents the greater protection of the individual.
 The subjects must be informed about their right to withdraw from the study at any time and for any reason without sanction, penalty, or loss of benefits to which the subject is otherwise entitled and also informed that withdrawal from the study will not jeopardize their future medical care.
 The institutional standard subject consent form does not replace the study informed consent form (ICF).